kdraba/polymer-introduction/README.md

 ## Current Step

+### Extracting a date-tick element

+Displaying a relative date and updating the display in a interval are two different things.
+Hence we are going to extract the logic to update the display in its own element.
+Therefore we create the `date-tick` element in [app/elements/date-relative/date-tick.html](./app/elements/date-relative/date-tick.html).

+The element is mainly a copy of the attached and detached code of our `date-relative` element, but a few things are different.
+The new `date-tick` element is not displayed itself and therefore its `display` set to `none`.
+Instead of updating any property the element simply fires an `tick` event on each interval.

+We adjust our [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) accordingly.
+First we remove the attached and detached callbacks.
+Second we include the new `date-tick` element and set up a handler for its `tick` event.
+This handler is where we update our `lastUpdate` property.

+Our `date-relative` is now a composed element with child to host communication using custom events.
+Great.
+Have a look at our [app](http://localhost:5000/).

+Composition is an easy way to build more complex elements out of simple ones.
+But is this the best solution to our problem.
+With our current solution each `relative-date` in our list of comments has its own interval.
+Would it not be better to have a single interval for all comments?

+Lets do that in our next commit.

+## Previous Steps

 ### Dynamically updating the displayed relative date

 In order to update the displayed date we need to force the reevaluation of the computed binding in [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html).
 The binding will be reevaluated as soon as one of its dependencies changes.
 So - what is the plan?